Pre-Code Hollywood: Musical films

 42nd Street (1933) made concessions to the Hays Code in its dialogue, but still featured sexualized imagery.

 As sound-pictures became the norm in Hollywood, the "backstage" film musical was a natural subject for the new medium.
 Not only could the studios present singing and dancing to their audiences - many of whom were unlikely to have ever seen a stage musical - but the pre-Code film musicals also tended to feature shapely young female chorus "girls" wearing skimpy rehearsal clothing that revealed parts of the body that were still not normal to see on the street, and hinted at other parts in a way that normal fashion did not allow.
-But even if this could be considered exploitative use of the female body, the pre-Code movie musicals were generally not derogatory in their presentation of the physical virtues of their women, but celebratory, with Busby Berkeley's spectacular musical numbers being especially, and wittily, so; Berkeley avoided fetishizing his female performers.
+But even if this could be considered exploitative use of the female body, the pre-Code movie musicals were generally not derogatory in their presentation of women's physical virtues, but celebratory, with Busby Berkeley's spectacular musical numbers being especially, and wittily, so; Berkeley avoided fetishizing his female performers.

 Chorus "boys", too, were generally well built, healthy-looking, virile specimens, but even so they never got nearly the attention that the women did.
-Along with the obvious displays of male and female sexual potential, and the flirting and courting that went with it, pre-Code musicals feature the energy and vitality of their youthful performers, as well as the comedic abilities of the many older character actors in Hollywood, who were often cast as producers, agents, Broadway "angels" (financial backers) and stingy rich relatives, and brought a light - if often stereotypical - touch to these films.
+Along with the obvious displays of male and female potential, and the flirting and courting that went with it, pre-Code musicals feature the energy and vitality of their youthful performers, as well as the comedic abilities of the many older character actors in Hollywood, who were often cast as producers, agents, Broadway "angels" (financial backers) and stingy rich relatives, and brought a light - if often stereotypical - touch to these films.